 Then, pour melted butter mixture all over fish.

 Bake for 10 to 12 minutes or until fish is flaky and opaque.

-Finally, remove cod from oven.
+Finally, remove garlic butter cod from oven.
 Add a squeeze of lemon juice and fresh herbs on top.
 Or, spoon garlic butter on top of fish before serving.

 Expert Tips & Tricks